shimakhs/Geometrical-X-lets-for-Image-Denoising/README.md

 This function performs denoising on the input image using the Circlet transform with soft or hard thresholding.
 It applies a frequency domain thresholding method to reduce noise and reconstruct the image.
 - **Parameters**:
   - `f`: Input noisy image.
-  - `N`: Number of filters for the CT.
+  - `N`: Number of filters for the Circlet transform.
   - `r0`: Radius range for candidate circles.
   - `Sigma`: Noise standard deviation.
   - `method`: Thresholding method (`'s'` for soft, `'h'` for hard).